-Cynthia is a former member of the Board of Directors for Young Artists United’s New York division during the early 90’s.
+Cynthia is a former member of the Board of Directors for Young Artists United’s New York division.
 Here she worked closely with other emerging artists bringing creative energy and arts education to New York City’s Julia Richmond High school students, as well as spearheading mural projects at a Harlem Food co-op.
 Cynthia worked to facilitate YAU’s programs to feed the Homeless in one of New York’s most dire periods.
 She also participated in speaking engagements at High School’s for youth at risk.

 Cynthia worked as volunteer support for Northern Lights Alternative, an organization devoted to creating quality of life for people living with HIV and other life threatening diseases, as well as for The Mastery of Acting and The AIDS Mastery under the guidance of Sally Fisher and Dan Fauci.